allen-woods/spl-template-repo/README.md

 ### 📖 Script Outline

+GitHub does provide a short path to an official list of licenses that does not include any software distribution header files.
+However, for the sake of flexibility and user preference, the script in this repo takes a more thorough approach to fetching its data and makes all license-related files available.

 This script automatically performs the following steps:

 1. Request root of `licenses/license-templates` from `api.github.com` via `curl`.